Open Positions

 Research Interests

 My research interests lie in the field of Computer Vision, Machine Learning and Robotics.
-My current focus is 3D reconstruction and AIGC.
+My current focus is 3D-AIGC.
 Before that, I worked on developing algorithms to crowd analysis problem, including counting, localization and motion estimation.
 I also worked on video understanding, action recognition, semantic segmentation, domain adaptation and learning with less supervision.

 pdf